hafizSiddiq7675/laravel-administration/README.md

 After creating the schema, you'll find an 'Open Editor' button in the 'Seller' row within the Schema Builder listing.
 Clicking this button will redirect you to a Visual Code Editor view, allowing you to edit the 'Seller' migration and model files.

 - **LaravelAdminAPI and LaravelAdmin Traits:**
   - In the live editor, you can use the 'LaravelAdminAPI' Trait if required, and include the 'LaravelAdmin' Trait if desired.
-These traits enhance the functionality of your 'Seller' model.
+These traits will enable you to access CRUD routes for the Seller model, both through web and API interfaces.

 - **Defining Fillable Fields:**
   - Set the fields of the 'sellers' table in the `fillable` array.
 These fields will be displayed in the Seller listing view.